carussell1984/bio.github.io/README.md

  Additionally, there are a total of 3 css styling sheets.
-   * landingstylesheet.css - the homepage and the 4 visualization pages all share in this page
+   * landingstylesheet.css - the homepage and the 4 visualization pages all utilize this file
    * datastylesheet.css - the data.html file uses this file
    * comparisonstylingsheet.css - the comparison.html file uses this file